mowlwurf/simpleq/doc/scheduler.md

 app/console simpleq:scheduler:stop
 ```

-Scheduler is registering started workers to his working queue.
+The Scheduler is registering started workers in his working queue.
 This queue can be checked by

 ```sh
 simpleq:scheduler:status